changelinglab/changelinglab.github.io/_projects/4_wuggpt.md

 category: llm
 ---

-The project has generated a number of papers:

-- WugGPT paper
-- Wugitivity paper
-- Verbing
+The project, about testing the linguistics capabilities of large language models, has resulted in a couple of papers, with more to come:

+- {% cite weissweiler2023counting %}
+- {% cite mortensen-etal-2024-verbing %}